MuongKimhong/toschat/README.md

 ```
 to quit the application presse `Ctrl+c` or use icoo at left of the header

+## Note
+For better experience change font size to 10 or 11 and resize terminal to at least
+`95x40`

 All data are stored in live server!